FROM ARROMANCHES TO THE BATTERY OF LONGUES:

 De eastern (first) casemat with the heavy damage

-Batterie de Longue is the only battery left in Normandy that still contains their original heavy guns.
+According to most publications, Batterie de Longue should be the only battery left in Normandy that still contains their original guns.

 Return to the D 514 and head for Port-en-Bessin-Huppain.